§ 153A-344. (Repealed effective January 1, 2021) Planning board; zoning plan; certification to board of commissioners.

 Subsequent to initial adoption of a zoning ordinance, all proposed amendments to the zoning ordinance or zoning map shall be submitted to the planning board for review and comment.
 If no written report is received from the planning board within 30 days of referral of the amendment to that board, the board of county commissioners may proceed in its consideration of the amendment without the planning board report.
 The board of commissioners is not bound by the recommendations, if any, of the planning board.

-(b1) Amendments in zoning ordinances, subdivision ordinances, and unified development ordinances shall not be applicable or enforceable without the written consent of the owner with regard to a multi-phased development as defined in G.S.
-153A-344.1(b)(7).
-A multi-phased development shall be vested for the entire development with the zoning ordinances, subdivision ordinances, and unified development ordinances then in place at the time a site plan approval is granted for the initial phase of the multi-phased development.
-A right which has been vested as provided for in this subsection shall remain vested for a period of seven years from the time a site plan approval is granted for the initial phase of the multi-phased development.
-(1959, c.
-1006, s.
-1; 1965, c.
-194, s.
-3; 1973, c.
-822, s.
-1; 1979, c.
-611, s.
-3; 1985, c.
-540, s.
-1; 1989 (Reg.
-Sess., 1990), c.
-996, s.
-5; 2005-418, s.
-7(b); 2016-111, s.
-3.)
+(5) A multi-phased development as provided for in this subdivision, in accordance with G.S.
+143-755.
+A multi-phased development shall be vested for the entire development with the land development regulations then in place at the time a site plan approval is granted for the initial phase of the multi-phased development.
+A right which has been vested as provided for in this subdivision shall remain vested for a period of seven years from the time a site plan approval is granted for the initial phase of the multi-phased development.

 (b1) Recodified as subdivision (b)(5) of this section by Session Laws 2019-111, s.
 1.3(d), effective July 11, 2019.